This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Now around 10 dolphins regularly show up after sunset and there’s an opportunity to hand feed them, following strict guidelines put in place by the dolphin care program.

 Here’s a shot of the jetty just before the throngs of people arrived and the dolphins were just starting to play near the shore.

 We chose to stand on the jetty the whole time and just watch the dolphins frolic near the shore.
 Being nighttime with bright lights and the movement of the dolphins it was hard to get any good shots.

-Because we have already seen the wild dolphin feeding in Bunbury and Monkey Mia in Western Australia, this wasn’t as exciting for us as it may be for you if it’s your first time.
-And the challenge was that it was right on dinner time, the kids were hungry and tired after a long day and the line was quite long.
+The challenge was that it was right at dinner time, the kids were hungry and tired after a long day and the line was quite long.

-Last but not least, Caz took off on her own adventure on a Quad Bike Tour whilst I took the kids for a swim in the pool.
-I did the last quad bike tour in WA so it was her turn to tear it up!
+Caz took off on her own adventure on a Quad Bike Tour whilst I took the kids for a swim in the pool.
+I did the last quad bike tour in Western Australia, so it was her turn to tear it up!

 She went up behind the back of Tangalooma Resort through the dunes and bushland with views over the water and shipwreck, then back down along the beachfront.

 This is a guided tour and kids from 10 years old and up can operate their own bikes, otherwise, they can jump on the back of mums or dads.